About the Journal

 What Represents a Competing Interest?

-A competing interest is anything that interferes with, or could reasonably be perceived as interfering with, the full and objective presentation, peer review, editorial decision-making, or publication of research or non-research articles submitted to Economic Analysis.
+A competing interest is anything that interferes with or could reasonably be perceived as interfering with, the full and objective presentation, peer review, editorial decision-making, or publication of research or non-research articles submitted to Economic Analysis.

-Failure to declare competing interests can result in immediate rejection of a manuscript.
+Failure to declare competing interests can result in the immediate rejection of a manuscript.
 If an undisclosed competing interest comes to light after publication, Economic Analysis will take action in accordance with COPE guidelines and issue a public notification to the community.